-To look directly at the importance of time deposits to bank balance sheets, Figure 3a presents the ratio of time deposits to total interest-bearing assets of commercial banks.8 The relative size of time deposits, though small, rose through the pre-Fed period and continued to rise through the onset of the Depression.
-The relative magnitude of time deposits fell during World War II, but then rose swiftly during the post-War period, with time deposits (including CDs) becoming the dominant liability of commercial banks in the 1970's and 1980's.
+To look directly at the importance of time deposits to bank balance sheets, figure 8.3a presents the ratio of time deposits to total interest-bearing assets of commercial banks.
+The relative size of time deposits, though small, rose through the pre-Federal Reserve period and continued to rise through the onset of the Depression.
+The relative magnitude of time deposits fell during World War II, but then rose swiftly during the postwar period, with time deposits (including CDs) becoming the dominant liability of commercial banks in the 1970s and 1980s.

-The change in the structure of reserve requirements over time and the corresponding rise in the importance of time deposits, suggest that the lending channel should have been weakened between the pre-1914 and post-World War II periods.
+The change in the structure of reserve requirements over time and the corresponding rise in the importance of time deposits suggest that the lending channel should have been weakened between the pre-1914 and post-World War II periods.
 In the pre-Federal Reserve era, banks had little opportunity to raise funds to counteract a fall in reserves because all deposits were covered by the same reserve requirements.
 Thus, loans had to contract in response to a fall in reserves.
-In contrast, in the 1980s, banks could issue CDs which have no reserve requirement.
-As a result, loans no longer needed to fall in response to a decline in reserves.
+In contrast, in the 1980s banks could issue CDs which have no reserve a.
+Ratio of Time Deposits to Total Interest-Bearing Assets requirement.
+As a result, loans no longer need to fall in response to a decline in reserves.